 School staff can search a student for any item if the student agrees.
-The Principal and authorised staff have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a prohibited item.
+The Principal, and staff they have authorised, have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a "Prohibited Item" (as defined by Section 550ZA of the Education Act 1996), or any other item that the school rules identify as an item which may be searched for.

-Prohibited items include:
+Prohibited Items Include: